magrawalgit/k8s/Readme.txt

 kubectl exec spark-master-0 -it -- pyspark
 run below code on pyspark
 >>
-words = 'there are infinite ways to master spark' sc = SparkContext() seq = words.split() data = sc.parallelize(seq)
+words = 'there are infinite ways to learn kubernetes and helm charts' sc = SparkContext() seq = words.split() data = sc.parallelize(seq)